TURKIC LANGUAGES AND LEXICAL SIMILARITIES OF TURKISH AND URDU – An Etymological Approach – South Asia Analysis Group

 PERCEPTIBLE LINGUISTIC FEATURES OF TURKIC LANGUAGES

-A major characteristic of the Turkic languages is their vowel concord.
-Turkish vowels are of two sorts – the tender vowels (E/İ/Ö/Ü) that are produced on the entrance of the mouth, and the onerous vowels (A/I/O/U) produced from the again of the mouth.
-Words of pure Turkic origin can include solely onerous or tender vowels and all suffixes have to be in response to the vowel of the previous syllable the phrase.
+A big function of the Turkic languages is their vowel concord.
+Turkish vowels are of two sorts – the delicate vowels (E/İ/Ö/Ü) that are produced on the entrance of the mouth, and the exhausting vowels (A/I/O/U) produced from the again of the mouth.
+Words of pure Turkic origin can encompass solely exhausting or delicate vowels and all suffixes should be in response to the vowel of the previous syllable the phrase.
 Thus in response to this rule, the Turkish phrase çanta (bag) has the plural çantalar (luggage) and ev (home) has the plural evler (homes).

 Turkic languages are extremely agglutinative in nature.
-This will be seen from easy phrases similar to “bankaya” in Turkish which suggests “towards the bank” and “airudurumda” which suggests “at the airport” in Uighur.
-A way more complicated instance is “yap-abil-ecek-diy-se-niz” which suggests that means “if you were going to be able to do” in Turkish.
+This will be observed from easy phrases corresponding to “bankaya” in Turkish which suggests “towards the bank” and “airudurumda” which suggests “at the airport” in Uighur.
+A way more complicated instance is “yap-abil-ecek-diy-se-niz” which suggests which means “if you were going to be able to do” in Turkish.
 It has 5 suffixes added to the foundation verb “yap”.

 LEXICAL COMPARISON OF TURKIC LANGUAGES